ZhiyuanYaoJ/zhiyuanyaoj.github.io/_posts/2020-04-16-python-snippets.md

 def init_logger(filename, logger_name):
     '''
     @brief:
-        initialize logger that redirect info to a file just in case we lost connection to the notebook
+        initialise a logger that redirects info to a file
     @params:
         filename: to which file should we log all the info
         logger_name: an alias to the logger